eformat/ragit-dev/docs/2-local-rag/1-local-rag-langchain.md

 ## Pre-requsites

-- Laptop with a GPU is preferable
+- Laptop with a Nvidia GPU is preferable
 - Python3.11+ installed
 - Podman
 - Fast internet

+?> **Tip** if you do not have a GPU, it is possible to run this example on a CPU only.
+You can find the code and instructions here https://github.com/eformat/rag-local-intel-cpu.
+It is a lot (10x) slower though that on a GPU!

 ## Setup a workspace and project